StRmStMo/SRM/SRM_fig2.16/README.md

 Published in : SRM

 Description : 'Produces the QQ plots for simulated samples of standard normal distribution and exponential distribution with sample size 100.
-QQ-plots compare empirical quantiles of a distribution with theoretical quantiles of the standard normal distribution.'
+QQ-plots compare empirical quantiles of a distribution with theoretical quantiles of the standard normal distribution .'

-Keywords : 'qq-plot, simulation, normal, normal distribution, plot, graphical representation, exponential'
+Keywords : 'qq-plot, simulation, normal, normal distribution, , exponential, plot, graphical representation'

 See also :